IACR/conference-template/README.md

 installed on the machine you work on.
 These are already installed on the iacr.org machine, but it's best to work on your local machine, and only push files to the live server once you are satisfied with them.

-In order to host your website on the iacr.org server, you will need login credentials from the IACR webmaster, but then you will be assigned a directory like `/var/www/asiacrypt/html/2021`) for your conference.
-If you place all the files from the template in that directory, you will immediately be able to reference it via https://asiacrypt.iacr.org/2021.
-Obviously you should substitute asiacrypt with the name of your conference (e.g., crypto, eurocrypt, rwc, tcc, etc).

 In order to get started with the template, simply open a shell, change to your clean working directory, and type: